Do you know anyone who is looking for help with their addictions and mental health?

 2. Go to the nearest hospital: Your local hospital can give you immediate assistance with your mental health issues.
 The people who work at a hospital know of other professionals in your area that can provide you with the proper treatment.
 In addition, some hospitals offer various mental health services that are available to the public.

-4. Go to your government websites: These places will have information about health services in your area.
+4. Go to your local government websites: These places will have information about health services in your area.
 Find your local mental health centers by contacting your local and state government office and explaining your situation.

 5. Talk to your priest or minister: Your local church may know of programs in your area that you could go to in overcoming your depression and addictions.
 Many churches offer support groups when it comes to dealing with your mental health issues.
-A priest or minister can provide advice to your situation.

 6. Call your insurance company: Your insurance company can provide a list of mental health services and other treatment centers that are in your health plan and are in your area.
 A person can call their insurance company to get information about where to go for assistance.